cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 After getting the cluster manifest with the plugin, you should verify if backups are set up and working.

-In cluster with backups set up, you will find, in the cluster Status, the fields `lastSuccessfulBackup` and `firstRecoverabilityPoint`.
+In a cluster with backups set up, you will find, in the cluster Status, the fields `lastSuccessfulBackup` and `firstRecoverabilityPoint`.
 You should make sure there is a recent `lastSuccessfulBackup`.